Society for Protection of the Harbour

 Society for Protection of the Harbour (SPH) (保護海港協會) is a Hong-Kong-based organisation founded in November 1995.
 It is a charitable, non-political and non-profit making green group.
 The objectives of the organisation are to protect the Victoria Harbour in Hong Kong from destruction caused by Government's excessive reclamation and improper development, and to arouse public aspirations for the Harbour.
 To preserve the Harbour, SPH has raised a number of objections on related Government policies, undertaken numerous conservation projects, suggested constructive urban planning along the waterfront and carried out public education on harbour protection.

-Background

-There has historically been reclamation of Victoria Harbour since the early part of the 20th century.
-Since the 1989, when the Government had completed its feasibility study, and launched the Central and Wan Chai Reclamation project, there has been growing realisation on the part of the general public of the deterioration of the environment and the encroachment upon the beautiful natural harbour Hong Kong once had, lost to urban and real estate development.